dime-worldbank/dimeanalytics/cloud-resources/README.md

 Will they all at least have WB UPIs?
-If anyone who does not have a WB UPI will access this system, then describe who they are, and if they will have any type of authentication._"
+If anyone who does not have a WB UPI will access this system, then describe who they are, and if they will have any type of authentication._

-"_If you know the exact list of people already, then you can mention them.
+_If you know the exact list of people already, then you can mention them.
-Include their UPIs if they have them._"
+Include their UPIs if they have them._

 ### Access - code:

-"_What access does the code need to have to the internet?
+_What access does the code need to have to the internet?
 For example, if you are scraping the internet, describe the pages you will scrape and provide the URLs.
 If you need to add more URLs in the future,